 Cash the cheque and invite all your friends to go and see you in the cinema.

-Non-union film and TV extras are paid at a lower rate (although in practice that doesn’t always happen), and on productions that don’t recognise unions payment is at the discretion of producers.
+- Non-union film and TV extras are supposed to be paid at a lower rate (although in practice that doesn’t always happen), and on productions that don’t recognise unions payment is at the discretion of producers.

 You can find out more rates from the Casting Collective website.